FHA 203(b) Loans vs FHA 203(k) Loans

 Property Requirements

 If you apply for a 203(k) loan, an official appraiser will check out the property and gather details on its interior and exterior structure.
 The home must be in need of at least $5,000 in repairs to qualify for the standard 203(k) loan.
-You generally need to complete the work within six months.
+As of November 2024, you generally need to complete the work within 12 months for the standard loan and nine months for the limited 203(k) loan.

 Recommended: Home Loan Help Center